 Intelligent undead are harder to control in this way.
-If the target has an Intelligence of −2 or higher, it has advantage on the saving throw.
 If it fails the saving throw and has an Intelligence of 1 or higher, it can repeat the saving throw at the end of every hour until it succeeds and breaks free.

 While you have control, you have a telepathic link with it as long as the two of you are on the same plane of existence.
 You can use this telepathic link to issue commands to the creature while you are conscious (no action required), which it does its best to obey.
 You can specify a simple and general course of action, such as “Attack that creature,” “Run over there,” or “Fetch that object.”
 If the creature completes the order and doesn’t receive further direction from you, it defends and preserves itself to the best of its ability.